Jessejx/Jesse-Lab/README.md

-# Jesse-s-codings
+# Jesse's lab

-Hi, my name is Jesse.
+Hi, my name is Jesse, I my a student in China.
 In this rep, I will save my codings and records.